unaizanouman/Student-Project/README.md

 *--- Student Management System in C++ ---*

 #Overview
 The Student Management System is a console-based application built in C++ that allows users to manage a list of students, their academic performance, and results.
-It uses a linked list data structure to dynamically store and manipulate student records.
+It uses a linked list data structure to store and manipulate student records dynamically.

 #Features
 Create List: Initialize a list of student records.